-5.7.4 The MCOT Transcryptor
+5.8.5 The MCOT Transcryptor

-Once permission has been granted to perform a managed copy, a transcription and rebinding operation can take place.
-If this transcription and rebinding occurs on the target device, a MCOT transcryptor is required.
-This is a software component which knows how to take decrypted AACS content and re-encrypt it in the approved MCOT, mapping rights correctly, according to the AACS compliance rules.
+Once permission has been granted to perform a Managed Copy, a rebinding operation can take place.
+If this transcription and rebinding occurs on the target device, an MCOT transcryptor is required.
+This is a software component which knows how to take decrypted AACS Content and re-encrypt it in the approved MCOT, mapping rights correctly, according to the AACS Compliance Rules.

-AACS places no requirements on how players, managed copy machines and MCOT transcryptors interoperate.
-However, it is assumed that a consumer may have multiple MCOTs on their license product.
+AACS places no requirements on how players, Managed Copy Machines and MCOT transcryptors interoperate.
+However, it is assumed that a consumer may have multiple MCOTs on their Licensed Product.
 This leads to two general architectures:

-- An optional player tied to a single managed copy machine, which in turn is tied to a single MCOT transcryptor. - An optional player tied to a single managed copy machine, which in turn supports multiple MCOT transcryptors.
+- An optional player tied to a single Managed Copy Machine, which in turn is tied to a single MCOT transcryptor. - An optional player tied to a single Managed Copy Machine, which in turn supports multiple MCOT transcryptors.